Fire and rescue services

 More information:

-Slovakia experiences severe weather events, such as:
+Slovakia experiences severe weather events and natural disasters, such as:

 Weather in mountain regions is unpredictable and can change suddenly.